 Turkey Day is fast approaching!
-The campus is nearly vacant, as most UT students have already left Austin to enjoy a few days with their families before making one last push through the remaining weeks in the semester, and then on to final exams.
+The campus will soon be vacant, as most UT students leave Austin to enjoy a few days with their families before making one last push through the remaining weeks in the semester, and then on to final exams.

-But a century ago, some enterprising students decided to help themselves to Thanksgiving dinner at the expense of the faculty.
-In the early 1910s, Charles Francis and a few of his fellow law students were unable to make the trip home for the holidays.
-Short on cash, they hatched a scheme to “borrow” a turkey that belonged Judge Ira Hildebrand (photo at right), then dean of the law school.
+Just over a century ago, some enterprising students decided to help themselves to Thanksgiving dinner at the expense of the faculty.
+In 1912, Charles Francis and a few of his fellow law students were unable to make the trip home for the holidays.
+Short on cash, they hatched a scheme to “borrow” a turkey that belonged Judge Ira Hildebrand (photo at right), then Dean of the Law School.
 “Plans and arrangements were perfected and on the night before Thanksgiving, we invaded the coop of Judge Hildebrand and selected one of his best gobblers for a main course.”

 As they left, one of the turkey rustlers left a watch fob near the coop that was popular with senior engineering students.
 It was hoped that “our beloved dean would ascribe the loss of his turkey to marauding engineers.”

 The Thanksgiving feast was held in a secluded section of the East Woods, then northeast of the UT campus.
-Today, it’s the site of Townes Hall and the UT Law School.
+Today, it’s the site of Townes Hall, home of the UT Law School.

 Equity looks on that as done which ought to be done.